pagkly/Zed/Investopedia3/How Investors Utilize Jumbo CDs to Their Benefit.md

 [Traditional CDs typically offer a higher rate of return](https://www.investopedia.com/best-cd-rates-4770214) than do standard savings accounts or interest-bearing checking accounts.
 In this same vein, the jumbo CD will pay an even higher rate than is offered by traditional CDs.
 Jumbos receive a higher rate because they require a larger minimum investment than the standard CD.
 Most jumbo CDs start at $100,000, but some financial institutions offering them may have a few products with lower entry points.1

-Jumbo CDs are considered risk-free investments, because they’re insured up to $250,000 by the [Federal Deposit Insurance Corporation (FDIC)](https://www.investopedia.com/terms/f/fdic.asp).
-Credit unions also market jumbo CDs, and these funds find protection under the [National Credit Union Administration (NCUA)](https://www.investopedia.com/terms/n/ncua.asp).
+Jumbo CDs are considered risk-free investments, because they’re insured up to $250,000 by the [[Federal Deposit Insurance Corporation (FDIC)]](https://www.investopedia.com/terms/f/fdic.asp).
+Credit unions also market jumbo CDs, and these funds find protection under the [[National Credit Union Administration (NCUA)]](https://www.investopedia.com/terms/n/ncua.asp).

 Investors receive the premium—based on the fixed interest rate—as compensation for not having access to their money over the life of the account.
 A one-year jumbo CD that pays 1.5% interest, for example, may require that the funds remain locked up in the account for one year.
 Jumbo CDs can have term lengths as short as a few days or as long as a decade.
 However, the standard range is between three months and five years.
 And the longer the term, the higher the interest rate returned on the funds invested.